conradakunga/Blog/_posts/2021-10-01-30-days-of-net-6-day-14-implicit-usings.md

 global using System.Threading.Tasks;
 ```

 You can add this line to any file in your project.
+A strategy is to create a single file for this purpose that has nothing but these statements.

 The third way is to create an `ItemGroup` in your `.csproj` and register your namespace imports there.